Universal Embedding Function for Traffic Classification via QUIC Domain Recognition Pretraining: A Transfer Learning Success: Experimental setup

 \subsubsection{Global pooling}

-The next component of the network is a global pooling operation, which converts each feature map (30 $\times$ 448) into a single scalar value (1 $\times$ 448).
-Common pooling methods include either taking the average or the maximum of the values.
+The next component of the network is a global pooling operation, which aggregates each feature map along the spatial dimension (length 30) into a single scalar per channel, producing an output of size (1 $\times$ 448).
+Common pooling methods include either averaging or taking the maximum of the values.
 We found maximum pooling to perform better than average pooling; however, our final choice was Generalized Mean Pooling (GeM)~\cite{Radenovic2018GeM}.
-GeM includes a parameter $p$, which allows to interpolate\footnote{The exact GeM formula is $\left( \frac{1}{|X_c|} \sum\limits_{x \in X_c} x^p \right)^{\frac{1}{p}}$, where $X_c$ is one channel of the convolutional blocks output (called feature maps).} between maximum ($p\to\infty$) and average pooling ($p = 1$).
+GeM includes a parameter $p$ that enables interpolation\footnote{The exact GeM formula is $\left( \frac{1}{|X_c|} \sum\limits_{x \in X_c} x^p \right)^{\frac{1}{p}}$, where $X_c$ denotes a single channel from the output of the convolutional blocks.} between maximum pooling ($p \to \infty$) and average pooling ($p = 1$).
 The parameter $p$ can be a fixed value or trained along with the other model weights.
-We initialized $p = 3$ and optimized it during training.
+We initialized $p$ to 3 and optimized it during training.